akornilo/akornilo.github.io/about.md

 Hello!

 My name is Anastassia Kornilova.
 I am a research scientist at [FiscalNote](https://www.fiscalnote.com/).
 I spend my days creating insights for legislative and regulatory data using Machine Learning and Natural Language Processing.
 Recently, I published a [paper](https://arxiv.org/abs/1805.08182) at [ACL](https://www.aclweb.org/portal/) on predicting how legislators will vote on bills.
 In addition to bulding state of the art models, I am, also, interested in figuring out how to best communicate our analysis to users.
+Recently, I have been working on using Machine Learning to summarize legislation and on building relevance models for our users.

 Previously, I graduated from Carnegie Mellon University with a Bachelor in Computer Science and a minor in Language Technologies.
 I've, also, interned at Pinterest and Khan Academy.